47colborne/dynamini/README.md

 Dynamini includes a query function that's much more narrow than ActiveRecord's where function.
 It's designed to retrieve a selection of records that belong to a given hash key but have various range key values.
 To use .query, your table needs to be configured with a range key, and you need to :handle that range field as a fundamentally numeric type - integer, float, date, or time.
 If your range key field isn't numeric, you won't be able to .query, but you'll still be able to .find your records normally.

-Query takes three arguments; a mandatory :hash_key, an optional :start, and an optional :end.
+Query takes the following arguments:
+* :hash_key (required)
+* :start (optional)
+* :end (optional)
+* :limit (optional)
+* :scan_index_forward (optional - set to false to sort by range key in desc order)

 Here's how you'd use it to find daily temperature data for a given city, selecting for specific date ranges:

 ```ruby
 class DailyWeather < Dynamini::Base